 - Gender-affirming medicine is not just experimental but very dangerous.
 (This last trope echoes a favorite antivax trope claiming that vaccines—especially COVID-19 mRNA-based vaccines—are “experimental” and “dangerous“.)

 The film has already received accolades from numerous media outlets, making it a dangerous and influential piece of propaganda that further fuels the anti-trans movement.
 It should not be surprising that it utilizes techniques common to all propaganda films designed to deny consensuses based on science and medicine or other areas of academic expertise, such as history.

 In the end, Walsh is no more an expert on gender than Jenny McCarthy is on vaccines or Ben Stein is on evolution; all are lay people invoking bad science to support their ideologies.
 With his film, Walsh clearly did not set out to honestly seek answers to a perplexing question, even if they are complex.
 Instead, he started with a conclusion and then sought out sources to support that conclusion, no matter how dubious the source, making this film an exercise not in honest truth-seeking but rather motivated reasoning.
 In making this film, Walsh not-coincidentally fueled the flames of conservative pundits and internet trolls to further mock and degrade trans people using fake experts, bad science, false equivalences, conspiracy theories, and blatantly false claims to reach his predetermined conclusion.
-We fear that What is a Woman? will still be used by anti-trans activists five and ten years from now, just as, respectively, VAXXED and The Greater Good are still used by antivaccine activists to demonize vaccines today.
+We fear that What is a Woman? will still be used by anti-trans activists five and ten years from now, just as VAXXED and Expelled! are still used today by, respectively, antivaccine activists to demonize vaccines and creationists to attack Darwin.
 That’s because What is a Woman? is an example of the same tool that antivaxxers, creationists, and other science-denying conspiracy theorists use to promote their messages.